 - Top 10k websites: 0.41% built with Wix

 If you don’t count unknown CMS, the figure rises to 2.3%.
 Still, I don’t know if you think it’s a lot or surprisingly little.
-The numbers certainly pale in comparison with WordPress, which powers around 30% of all websites on the entire Internet (but is a self-hosted solution).
+The numbers certainly pale in comparison with WordPress, which powers 41.0% of all websites on the entire Internet (but is mainly a self-hosted solution).

 The increase of roughly 1M premium users per year is pretty astonishing.
 And what’s even more interesting is the footnote: Users do not include mobile Wix App, Flok, DeviantArt, or Wix Answers.
 Subscriptions do not include Flok, DeviantArt, Wix Answers, or Wix Logo Maker.
 They also do not count users who have signed up to Wix, and have yet to build a website.